hellbinder/phaser_games/README.md

 # Phaser Games Test

-This repo will conatain different simple games I have created using phaser.js.
+This repo will contain different simple games I have created using phaser.js.

 **Why phaser.js you ask?**